jdyeakel/jdyeakel.github.io/teaching/ecology/syllabus.md

 + **Format & Procedures**

-    This course is structured as follows: two 165-minute lecture sessions and one 110-minute discussion section per week.
+    This course is structured as follows: two 75-minute lecture sessions and one 50-minute discussion section per week.
 Discussion sections will provide students an opportunity to discuss in more detail scientific findings from peer-reviewed publications and practice using the R programming langauge to confront ecological problems.
 Your participation in lectures and discussion sections is mandatory.
 <!--
     We will also spend a Saturday morning in March exploring the Vernal Pools ecosystem just off campus to apply some of our newly gained ecological knowledge to the field.
 All students are required to attend and participate.
 Field observations from the Vernal Pools will be used to write a Field Report towards the end of the semester. -->

 + **Course Requirements & Grading Procedures**
     * ***Class Attendance and Participation Policy***
-        * This course is delivered ***synchronously over ZOOM*** The lecture & discussion attendance *at the time of the lecture & discussion* is required.
+        * This course is delivered in person.
+The lecture & discussion attendance is required.
         <!-- * Attendance and participation in the discussion section is required and will be a component of the student’s course grade.   -->
         * The **2** lowest lecture attendance scores will be dropped.
     * ***Required and Supplemental Readings***